glycerine/spin_paxos/README.md

 ------------

-The paper, translated into markdown, follows.
+What follows is the Delzanno et al. 2014 paper,
+"Model Checking Paxos in Spin", translated into markdown (pure text) for convience.

 The authors provide a realistic and tractable model for single-round Paxos, one of the most useful and important of all distributed systems algorithms.